-Mary Weighell is the Project Coordinator of Right from the Start with a degree in Applied Child Studies and a recent certification as a Registered Massage Therapist.
+Mary Weighell is the Project Manager of Right from the Start with a degree in Applied Child Studies and a recent certification as a Registered Massage Therapist.
 Mary has always had a passion for early intervention and prevention work.
 Mary believes in full mind/body health and wellness.
 Her work with Right from the Start supports the great work done every day by the RFTS team throughout the CRPS division.
 Mary supports her own mental health with daily physical exercise and playing in the mountains.
 Contact: firstname.lastname@example.org

 To reach us, contact your child’s school: